Upcoming noteworthy events organized by NASA/GISS staff include:

 Formal seminar presentations by visiting scientists are held many Fridays at 11:00 a.m.

 Informal lunchtime presentations by NASA GISS staff take place on Wednesdays at 1:00 p.m. about twice per month.

-Other special seminars occur from time to time as events and visitors' schedules permit.
+Other special seminars occur from time to time as visitors' schedules permit.